antonyTheRiskTaker/programming-notes/freecodecamp-project-notes/typography-nutrition-label.md

 39. create a `.medium` selector and set its `height` to an appropriate value
 40. create a `<div>`, nest a `<p>` within it, and give appropriate class names to both elements
-41. move the text "% Daily Value *" to the right of the label 42.
+41. move the text "% Daily Value *" to the right of the label using `justify-content`
+42.

 ## Summary of lesson learned